chengwu26/nvim/README.md

   - `dev`: Development tools.
 This module disabled by default, modify `init.lua`(not plugins/init.lua) to enable

 ### Dependencies
-You can search keyword "NOTE: (DEPENDENCE)" in this repository to inspect all dependencise and which plugin dependence them.
+You can search keyword "NOTE: (DEPENDENCE)" in this repository to inspect all dependencies and which plugin dependence them.

 - [neovim](https://neovim.io/) >= 0.11